 An ET can increase, or decrease, the amount of compensation it awards by up to 25% if it considers that either party had unreasonably failed to comply with a Code of practice then, if it considers it just and equitable, the award can be increased or decreased by up to 25%.

-The Code of practice that needs to be considered here is the ACAS Code of Practice 1: Disciplinary and Grievance Procedures ().
+The Code of practice that needs to be considered here is the ACAS Code of Practice 1: Disciplinary and Grievance Procedures (March 2015).

+Phoenix House Ltd v Stockman EAT 17 May 2016 ruled that the 25% uplift for non-compliance with the Code does not apply to dismissals for some other substantial reason (SOSR) where there is an irretrievable breakdown in the working relationship.

+Holmes v Qinetiq Limited EAT 26 April 2016 ruled that the Code only applied in cases where there was 'culpable conduct' on the part of the employee which requires correction or punishment.
+In this case it did not apply where poor performance was the consequence of genuine illness.

 (f) Redundancy payments